Why is Open Space Important in our Area?

 - Neighborhood Parks Council Green Envy Report (p.11) states that Open Space should be 7.8 acres per 1000 residents (includes privately owned open space and golf courses).

 - Yet 84% of all San Francisco’s recreation/open space is outside of our North Eastern area.

-- By turning the Reservoir into a park, habitat for birds, bees and butterflies will be created, helping the overall urban environment.
+- By turning the Reservoir into a park, habitat for birds, bees and butterflies has been created, helping the overall urban environment.

 San Francisco’s Open Space Gaps

 The North East quadrant of the city, which includes the Francisco Reservoir, has few parks and open space areas in spite of having the highest population density in the city.